1runeberg/RunebergVRPlugin/README.md

 UE4 C++ VR Pawn for use in both C++ and Blueprint projects (Pawn is Blueprintable so no knowledge of C++ is required to use it).
 Contains common VR interface functions and compatible with the VIVE Motion Controllers/Room-Scale VR projects.

+You can also use this project as a lightweight base SteamVR template.

 WIP: Currently published version contains flexible grabbing (with range), pushing and pulling (with speed) functions.

 Upcoming: